 Within the period of 24 hours after concrete placement, the permittee shall prepare all finished surfaces, regardless of curing method, for protective coating by removing all surface dirt, debris, oil, grease and foreign matter.
-When all surfaces are clean and dry, the permittee shall apply two coats of protective coatings consisting of Kure-N-Seal WB, or approved equal.
-The protective coating shall be applied at the rate of .02 gallon per square yard for each coat (or as directed by the sealant manufacturer) by use of approved mechanical pressure spray equipment, portable hand spray equipment, brushing, or a combination of these methods.
+The protective coating shall be applied as directed by the manufacturers instructions.